sts10/sts10.github.io/_posts/2023-01-25-exploring-new-software-licenses.markdown

 * Open Source Initiative has [a list of "approved" licenses](https://opensource.org/licenses/category).
 * Fossa.com has a list of [the "Top 6 Out-There Open Source Licenses"](https://fossa.com/blog/top-6-most-out-there-open-source-licenses/), which I appreciate!

-But what else is out there!?

-## The Blue Oak Model License, a permissive license published in 2019

 Ever helpful, the Blue Oak Council website has [a list of permissive licenses, which they rated from Gold to Lead](https://blueoakcouncil.org/list).
 Apparently during this process, the group of lawyers wrote their own permissive license that became [Blue Oak Model License 1.0.0](https://blueoakcouncil.org/license/1.0.0).

+Let's take a look at that one.

+## The Blue Oak Model License, a permissive license published in 2019

 As Blue Oak Council [notes](https://blueoakcouncil.org/license-faq):
 > The Council didn't set out to write a model license.
 While preparing the first version of the permissive license list, members ended up trading notes about the features of a good permissive license they were using to judge existing terms.
 No existing license boasted all of those features.
 Rather than simply list them out, the Council found it easier just to write out a new, model license showing what's possible.